Giphy/GiphyAPI/README.md

 ##### Parameters

-+ username (optional) limits response to GIFs created by artist
++ username (optional) limits response to GIFs created by artist.
 + limit (optional) limits the results returned.
-Max is 100
+Max is 100.
 + offset (optional) start position in results.
-Defaults to 0
+Defaults to 0 .

 ### Sample Response, Artists